Buyer checklist

 • Render queues and watch folders for batch work.

-• Simple public plans based on seats and render volume.
+• Simple public plans based only on monthly render quantity, with no per-designer fees or feature gating.

 Related reading